‘Young And The Restless’ Spoilers: Abby Receives Some Real Talk, Sharon Tracks Alice, Zack Outed As A Villain?

 Young and the Restless spoilers tease Sharon knows Alice is connected to the sex ring, but she needs some proof.
 Sharon will ask Nick for help.

 Young and the Restless spoilers reveal Nick is not sure if Sharon is right about Alice, but the panic in her voice will convince him to give a hand.
-Nick will plant a tracking device on Alice’s car while.
-Sharon will try to look for solid evidence first.
+Nick will plant a tracking device on Alice’s car while Sharon will try to look for solid evidence first.
 Then, she will need Tessa (Cait Fairbanks) and Mariah (Camryn Grimes) for the next stage of their plan.

 Working against a prostitution ring is going to put all three ladies in danger.
 As revealed in prior spoilers, this mission will pull Sharon and Nick closer to each other.
 The former lovers will also discuss Cassie, and this will deepen their bond.